Qu Chuxiao: Homophobia and misogyny

-Recasting Dispute
+Recasting dispute

 In July 2018, Qu established his own studio, leading to a tense relationship with his agency, Top High Pictures.
 By late March 2020, despite Qu having already started martial arts training for the role, he was replaced as the male lead in the costume drama The Long Ballad, with Leo Wu stepping in as a substitute.
 On March 27, Qu posted an Instagram story expressing gratitude to the director and crew for their support while jeering at Top High's alleged attempts to blacklist him by forcing his replacement due to contractual disputes.

 Ex-girlfriends' allegations

 In April 2020, Qu and actress Wan Zilin were photographed on a date in Beijing.
-However, Qu denied the relationship on Weibo.
+However, Qu subsequently denied the relationship on Weibo.
 A few minutes later, Wan posted on Weibo, "I was just told that I had a breakup.
 Thank you for your concern."

 Four days later, Li Fan (Helen), who identified as Qu's ex-girlfriend, published payment records of Qu's hush-money and photographs of her whip marks and bruises, claiming that she had been abused by Qu in their relationship.
-In December 2020, another woman made similar claims, alleging that she had been physically abused and thus suffered a miscarriage.
-The second woman later posted a phone recording in which she was threatened by Qu's agent, but also admitted that she had never been pregnant.
-Both women claimed that they became depressed and suicidal because of Qu.
-Qu's lawyers denied all the allegations while his agent claimed the recording was "maliciously edited."
+In December 2020, another woman, He Zhixin, made similar allegations, asserting that she had been assaulted by one of Qu's friends and had suffered a miscarriage as a result.
+Her posts were widely misunderstood as alleging that Qu himself was the assailant.
+She later released an audio recording in which she was threatened by Qu's agent, but also acknowledged that she had never been pregnant.
+Both Li and He stated that they experienced depression and suicidal thoughts due to Qu.
+Qu denied all allegations, while his agent asserted that He's audio recording had been "maliciously edited."

+On 23 August 2021, Qu's lawsuit against He for defamation opened online.
+The woman admitted that she had not been pregnant at the time of her posts and that Qu had not assaulted her.
+The Chengdu Railway Transportation First Court ruled that He's statements lacked factual basis and infringed upon Qu's right to reputation, ordering her to issue a public apology and pay RMB 30,000 in damages and legal costs.
+On 24 October 2022, the Chengdu Railway Transportation Intermediate Court dismissed He's appeal and upheld the ruling.
+Qu did not publicize the favorable judgment until January 2026, when influencer Si Xiaodi (Rosie) accused him on social media of assaulting an acquaintance.
+Qu's studio denied the allegation by releasing the 2022 appellate court judgment, reiterating that He's abuse allegations had been judicially determined to be unfounded.